samidalati/frogfx.tools/chroma-green-export-with-alpha/README.md

 # Chroma Key Green Screen Export with Alpha Channel

-A web-based tool for removing green screen backgrounds from videos and images, with support for exporting transparent backgrounds in multiple formats.
+A web-based tool for removing green screen backgrounds from videos with support for exporting to webp frames, gif, webm videos with transparent backgrounds

 ## Features